Boxes and coffee

 Ready for shipping.

-In the evening I visited the cafe I’d grown fond of on the last visit.
+It was now evening – at least according to my watch – and I was hungry, so I visited the cafe I’d grown fond of on the last visit.

 Cafe Petite in Keflavik